pachyderm/pachyderm/contributing.md

 ```
 .
+├── examples
+|   ├── opencv/ - The canonical OpenCV demo rewritten to use node-pachyderm
 ├── src
 │   ├── builders/ - Functions for translating json objects to protobuf types
 │   ├── lib/ - Contains types defined by developers